 The fifth game in the series takes the best parts of part I and III, and basically made it into a much more fun, enjoyable, and most importantly, fair experience.
 FFV is Hironobu Sakaguchi’s last directorial FF work before handing over the reins to the new FF lead Yoshinori Kitase, and my it’s quite a sendoff.

 The patented Job system is where the game is at: with more Jobs and more flexibility to the system.
-Boss fights and mob battles are more strategic and creative, and requires players to change up their Jobs to effectively fight them.
+Boss fights and mob battles are more strategic and creative, as well as requires players to change up their Jobs to effectively fight them.

 If you’re looking for the best version of a traditional Final Fantasy game without the design errors of past games, Final Fantasy V is perfect.